shukriadams/guides/raspberrypi/raspberrypi-fileserver.md

 Draw was measured using an ESIC PM300 meter.

+## Really simply redundancy

+I wanted to add some kind of data safety to this system.
+Ideally it would be Raid 1, but I cannot find an implementation that works over USB, so here's a poor-man's compromise - duplicate the data from one drive onto another with a cronjob and rsync.
+Edit your cron jobs with

+    crontab -e

+and to the bottom add

+    0 0 * * 0 rsync -avh /mnt/drive1/ /mnt/drive2/ --delete > /home/pi/rsync-cron.log 2>&1

+0 0 * * 0 syncs my data every Sunday, from /mnt/drive1/ to /mnt/drive2/.
+The result of this are logged to ~/rsync-cron.log just so you have some idea of what's going on.
+Change the cronmask, source, target folders and log path to whatever suits you.

 ## Future improvements

 - Build a compact, well-ventilated case for the hub and disks.